magda5281/portfolio/README.md

 The contact form follows the same structure as the newsletter form.

-To modify validation rules, update ContactFormSchema inside lib/schemas.ts.
+To modify validation rules, update schemas inside lib/schemas.ts.

 ### 🎨 Customizing Theme